 Smartphone cameras, especially iPhones, have gotten a lot better over time.
-More specifically, the photos captured by the new iPhones like the iPhone XS and the iPhone XS Max are sometimes just as good as some of the best point-and-shoots.
+More specifically, the photos captured by the new iPhones like the iPhone 11 Series devices are sometimes just as good as some of the best point-and-shoots.
 But if there’s one thing which we wish was better, then it’s got to be the iPhone camera app.
-The stock camera app that ships with all the iPhones and iPads, is very basic.
-It lacks even some basic features like the ability to let you change focus, exposure, etc. Well, if you are looking for some of the best iPhone camera apps then you’ve come to the right place.
-In this article, we’ll be talking about some of the 10 best iPhone camera apps that will give you more fine-grained controls to capture the perfect shot.
+The stock camera app that ships with all the iPhones and iPads, is still quite basic, despite some well-timed improvements of late.
+But bother not, this is where the best iPhone camera apps from third-party come into play.
+So, whether you are willing to amp up your mobile photography game or thinking to snap stunning pics to get plenty of traction on social media, this meticulous curation of the smart camera apps for iOS can prove to be a proverbial shot-in-the-arm for you!

 If you are an iPhone XR user, then you can use Halide to capture the depth info of a photo and use it to adjust depth-of-field in not just portrait shots, but any picture of your choice.
 Overall, Halide is a great third-party camera app, both for beginners and professional photographers alike.
 It’s priced at $5.99, which is reasonable considering the fact that it includes all the features with no in-app purchases.
 For me this is one of the best if not the best iPhone camera apps that you can use right now.